-- Apply a generous layer of ointment before having a bath or shower, this will act as a barrier between the water and your tattoo. - Avoid direct jets from the shower, or soaking in the bath for too long, otherwise this will cause the pigment to be removed whilst healing.
-Gently pat the area dry, avoiding excessive rubbing. - A thin layer of ointment can be applied each day.
+- Apply a generous layer of ointment before having a bath or shower.
+This acts as a barrier between the water and your tattoo. - Avoid direct jets from the shower, or soaking in the bath for too long.
+This can cause the pigment to be removed whilst healing.
+Gently pat the area dry, avoid rubbing the area too much. - Apply a thin layer of ointment each day.
 Make sure your hands are clean before applying.
 This will help to heal the area with minimal scabbing.
-Continue this for four to seven days, washing your hands after each application.
+Continue this for 4 to 7 days, washing your hands after each application.
 Apply fresh ointment as and when needed.